 I completed my Law LLB at the University of Leeds and my MA at the University of Nottingham.
-I am currently studying for my PhD in Mental Health and Disability in International Law at Nottingham funded by the Institute of Mental Health.
-I am supervised by Professor Peter Bartlett and Emeritus Professor John Holmwood.
+I have a PhD in Mental Health and Disability in International Law funded by the Institute of Mental Health.
+I was supervised by Professor Peter Bartlett and Emeritus Professor John Holmwood.

 My PhD addresses barriers to CRPD compatibility for advance planning provisions.
 My key research areas include CRPD interpretation and implementation, mental capacity law in England and Wales, advance planning provisions and concepts of self and personhood from a mental health perspective.

-I co-organise the postgraduate seminar day on 'Mental Disability Law' in partnership with the biennial Mental Disability Law Conference at the Institute for Mental Health, with Dr Amanda Keeling.
+I co-organise the postgraduate seminar day on 'Mental Disability Law' in partnership with the biennial Mental Disability Law Conference at the Institute for Mental Health.